-On Saturday, the victor of this game will advance to face the winner of Florida Panthers versus Washington Capitals in the second round.
-At present, Florida leads 3-2 with Game 6 set for Sunrise on Friday.
+On Saturday the victor of this game will advance to face the winner of Florida Panther versus Washington Capital in the second round.
+At present Florida lead 3-2 with Game 6 set for Sunrise on Friday.

-Since 1985, five NHL teams have won back-to-back Stanley Cups; however, none has managed to secure a third championship win.
-Now the Tampa Bay Lightning have an opportunity to break this trend; however it won’t be easy.
-The Lightning have been dominant in the league due to players like Nikita Kucherov, Andrei Vasilevskiy and Steven Stamkos; however other teams are starting to notice too; for the first time ever all eight Eastern Conference playoff teams finished with at least 100 points during regular season play – Game 7 will feature Maple Leafs hockey action!
+Since 1985 five NHL team have won back to back Stanley Cups; however none has managed to secure a third championship win.
+Tampa Bay Lightning can break this pattern, but it won’t be easy.
+For the first time ever all eight Eastern Conference playoff team finished with at least 100 point during regular season play including the Maple Leaf in Game 7

 Brick Walls on net

-On Saturday night, the play of both goaltenders will be crucial in Game 7.
-Andrei Vasilevskiy had an excellent third period and overtime performance in Game six but has struggled throughout the series.
-Whichever goaltender performs best in game seven will give their team a significant advantage heading into the finale; Vasilevskiy boasts more experience so expect him to close things out for Toronto.
-Game 7: Maple Leafs at Blue Jays
+On Saturday night the play of both goaltender will be crucial in Game 7.
+Andrei Vasilevskiy had a great third quarter and overtime in Game six but struggled throughout the series.
+Whichever goaltender perform best in game seven will give their team a significant advantage heading into the finale; Vasilevskiy boast more experience so expect him to close things out for Toronto.
+Game 7: Maple Leaf at Blue Jay

 OILERS and KINGS